ehb54/us3_osx_packaging/README.md

   - clone this repo (typically from your home directory, it will be assume so in the commands below)
     - note some of the commmands will require you to enter your password, others your Apple ID and its password
     - note that 'BRANCHNAME' below is to be replaced by the branch of the ultrascan3 repo you wish to build
-  - quick way
+  - quick way NOT RECOMMENDED
-    - still questionable to recommended - you need to watch it and get your password entered
+    - still questionable to recommended - you need to watch it and get your password entered in multiple steps
 ```
 export XCODES_USERNAME='your-appleID'
 export XCODES_PASSWORD='your-appleID-password'